drinkbird/drinkbird.github.io/_posts/blog/2023-09-01-fully-remote-work.md

 ### Utilising technology for enhanced focus: Techniques and tools

-To maximise your efficiency, you’ll need a plan for each focus session.
-Utilise tools like Trello in combination with the [Eisenhower Matrix](https://blog.trello.com/eisenhower-matrix-productivity-tool-trello-board) to categorise and prioritise tasks.
+To maximize your efficiency, you’ll need a plan for each focus session.
+Utilise tools like Trello in combination with the [Eisenhower Matrix](https://blog.trello.com/eisenhower-matrix-productivity-tool-trello-board) to categorize and prioritize tasks.
 When it’s time to concentrate, implement techniques like the Pomodoro method to maintain deep focus.
 Also, consider enabling features like Focus mode on your computer to minimize digital distractions during these sessions.

 ### Setting boundaries: The importance of clocking out

 The fuzzy borders between work and personal time in a remote setting make it essential to designate a specific "end-of-day" for your professional responsibilities.
 Wondering what to do with the extra hours you've reclaimed from your commute?
 Think of it as a bonus level in your daily game of life.
 Use this newfound time to engage in activities that enhance your career or personal development - whether that's catching up on industry news, acquiring a new skill, or finally writing that blog post you've been putting off (hello!).
 And don't forget to disconnect at a reasonable time.
-Doing so not only helps you avoid burnout but also contributes to a happy and prolific team - something that heathy professional organisations consider a critical business goal.
+Doing so not only helps you avoid burnout but also contributes to a happy and prolific team - something that heathy professional organizations consider a critical business goal.

 ### Aligning priorities: The last word on team communication

 Transparency is crucial when working remotely.
 If you’re unsure about task prioritisation, consult your manager for guidance.
 Keep your team in the loop about your weekly capacity and clearly state what can be realistically achieved.
 This involves being explicit when tasks need to be deprioritised or dropped.
 Be aware of who's waiting for what, and manage expectations accordingly.
 Remember, capturing context and decisions in shared documents is a game changer for delivering quality results predictably.
 Knowing how to manage and communicate about priorities doesn't just make you a disciplined individual but a dependable team member.

-Organisational management is not just a personal productivity hack; it's a professional requirement in the remote work landscape.
+Organizational management is not just a personal productivity hack; it's a professional requirement in the remote work landscape.
 And your time is irreplaceable, so "Don't just count the hours.
 Make the hours count!"

 ![Presenting about Productivity and the Pomodoro technique at University College Dublin]({{ site.baseurl }}/images/remote-3.png)
 *Presenting about Productivity and the Pomodoro technique at University College Dublin*